 Reader Photon asks:

 “So ‘LBJ and crew’ murdered John Kennedy, but Fidel ‘most certainly was not [involved]‘?
-While I consider it unlikely that Oswald could have cooperated with anybody in a conspiracy his visit to the Cuban Embassy certainly is intriguing.
+While I consider it unlikely that Oswald could have cooperated with anybody in a conspiracy, his visit to the Cuban Embassy certainly is intriguing.
 It is not like Fidel had never sanctioned political assassination in the past.
 For 50 years he has gotten away with knocking off Camilo Cienfuegos after Huber Matos didn’t do it for him.”

-Origins of the Cuban revolution
+Legacy of the Cuban revolution

 The struggle for power that culminated in Castro’s revolution originated on the University of Havana campus.
 If you ever have a chance to visit Cuba you should go there.
 It is a lovely campus on a hill that is approached from the east by massive stairs where the students hang out at all hours.
 The selection at the nearby bookstore is ideologically limited, but the students are not.